 A Congolese woman-at-risk with one child, has experience selling items.
 She is seeking a better life and would appreciate the assistance of a sponsor during her resettlement in Canada.
 She has relatives in SK and would like to resettle close to them.
 Her 26-year-old nephew is a linked case.
 They should resettle together.

 A Syrian man, his wife and four young children are looking for sponsors.
 They have limited education and English language ability.
 He has experience as a barber in his home country and currently works as a porter.
 He is a survivor of violence and trauma and cannot return to his country of origin due to safety and security concerns.

-The BVOR program is designed to resettle refugees identified by the United Nations High Commissioner for Refugees (UNHCR) that have been referred to Immigration, Refugees and Citizenship Canada (IRCC).
+The BVOR program is designed to resettle refugees identified by the United Nations Refugee Agency (UNHCR) who have been referred to Immigration, Refugees and Citizenship Canada (IRCC).

 The BVOR program is a “blended” program because it is a cost-sharing arrangement whereby IRCC and private sponsors contribute financially to support the refugees.
 Private sponsors are also responsible for providing settlement support to the refugees for the whole length of sponsorship period (typically 12 months).

 Refugees resettled under the BVOR program receive income support from the Government of Canada through the Resettlement Assistance Program (RAP) for 6 months after their arrival (during months 2-7).
 Private sponsors offer another 6 months of financial support (during month 1 and months 8-12) and cover the initial startup costs.